one-acre-fund/oneacreproject/README.md

 # oneacreproject

 Description
 ------------------------
 This project is a Dynamic Schedule Optimizer program for One Acre Fund.
 It includes a GUI interface that requires PyQt4, linked to a backend linear program solver.
 Tested on WINDOWS and MACINTOSH systems.

+NOTES ON USAGE: Pressing "Edit" (After you've saved a spreadsheet) will open up that spreadsheet in your local Excel Editor.
+Make sure you save the spreadsheet in the editor for any changes you make to be permanent.

+FEATURES NOT COMPLETELY ADDED YET: "Destinations/Truck" and "Max Trucks/Warehouse/Day" are currently editable on the front end, but are not supported by the linear program solver.

 Requirements
 ------------------------